Photography Tips

 - Become familiar with your camera before your trip — and practice.

-- Change the date and time settings on your camera to the local time.
+- Change the date and time settings on your camera to the local time when you arrive.

 DURING YOUR TRIP: